B2B Influencer Marketing Strategy: The Guide for Success in 2023

 Start with Organic Influencer Engagement

 As previously mentioned, influencer relations are closely aligned with traditional media relations.
 The approach typically involves sending influencers certain products or giving them instant access to executives, product managers, or a piece of software.
 And then hope that they create 2-3 social media posts, record a video on TikTok, write a blog post, and then tell all their friends through a series of content creation and posting on their social channels.
-This is a solid influencer marketing strategy for consumer brands and should always be included in a more extensive marketing campaign.
+A more extensive marketing campaign should always include this solid influencer marketing strategy for consumer brands.

 Activating influencers across paid, earned, shared and owned media channels.